Top Gmail Email Sequencers in 2025

 Best fit

-If you’re someone sending moderate outreach or doing client follow-ups and want something that “just works” with minimal learning curve, Rebump is a strong choice.
-You ideally do not need to edit your templates in messaging or date/time of delivery.
+If you’re someone sending moderate outreach or doing client follow-ups and want something that has basic functionality and with minimal learning curve, Rebump is a strong choice.
+You ideally do not need to edit your templates in messaging or date/time of delivery since these features are unsupported.

 CloudHQ — Auto Follow Up for Gmail / Gmail Sequencer